siddhartha-gadgil/DeptWeb/_auto-seminars/2007/2007-12-20-dr-debraj-chakrabarti.md

 date: 2007-12-20
 speaker: "Dr. Debraj Chakrabarti, University of Western Ontario"
 title: "Holomorphic extension of CR functions from hypersurfaces with singularities"
 time: "11.30 a.m."
-venue: "Lecture Hall - III, Dept. of Mathematics"
+time: "Lecture Hall - III, Dept. of Mathematics"
 ---
 We show that Trepreau's theorem (minimality of a hypersurface at a point implies one sided extension of all CR functions) does not hold if the